Hydrogen Fueling Infrastructure Development

 In addition to the technical challenges being addressed through research and development, there are obstacles to successful implementation of hydrogen fueling infrastructure that can be addressed only by integrating the components into complete systems.
 DOE is developing and testing complete system solutions that validate integrated hydrogen and fuel cell technologies for transportation, infrastructure, and electric generation in a systems context under real-world operating conditions.

-Learn more about systems analysis and technology validation from the Fuel Cell Technologies Program.
+Learn more about systems analysis and technology validation from the Hydrogen and Fuel Cell Technologies Office.
 The National Renewable Energy Laboratory also has information about hydrogen and fuel cell technology validation.